 Most of the time any driver you choose will pass paper.
 In my experience some drivers perform better than others.
 This is a basic guide to all the major print drivers available.
 As far as the printers themselves that’s another topic.

 Page Description Language

-Most printers will support more than one page description language (PDL) aka print driver.
+This is the language built in to the printer.
+Most printers will have more than one page description language (PDL) aka print driver.
 PCL is probably the most well known driver out there.
 PS and XPS are also popular.
-Then there are some are proprietary ones like KPDL or UFRII.
+Then there are some proprietary ones like KPDL or UFRII.
 Installing all the versions your printer supports is a good practice.
 Some documents may print better from one print driver than another.
 Taking the steps to add another print driver will save some headaches down the road.

 Printer Command Language

 Printer Command Language is probably the most common, compatible, and reliable print driver.
 It originated from HP and has been around a long time.
 In my experience it works well with web pages, office type files, and most PDF’s.
 Advanced printing features such as mail merges, variable data printing, or digital signatures tend to have fewer issues with PCL as well.
 For printing tips click here.

 When it comes to Black and White printing PCL has been the fastest most reliable driver.
 In my experience PCL does better than PS for color as well.
 I know everyone says use PS for color.
 However, many times the printers are only emulating PS.
 True PS going to a printer with an expensive add-on RIP (Raster Image Processor) can give a person the tools to create better output.

 PCL5e is for B&W printing only.
 PCL5c supports color printing but not all printers support PCL5c.
 PCL6 is the current standard, which has higher resolution printing along with color support.
 If the vivid or enhanced color settings in PCL6 doesn’t get the color output you’re looking for then I’d try PS.